 The specific overarching goals are to (1) establish, within 10 years, novel molecular, nanoscale, and pore-network scale approaches for controlling flow, dissolution, and precipitation in deep subsurface rock formations to achieve the efficient filling of pore space with injected supercritical CO2, with maximum solubility and mineral trapping and near-zero leakage, and (2) develop a predictive capability for reactive transport of CO2-rich fluid that is applicable for 100–1000 years into the future.

-The efforts of the Center investigators are grouped into three Thrust Areas:
+The efforts of the Center investigators are grouped into three Themes:

-The three Thrust Areas represent groupings of investigators whose work in the Center will be directed at closely allied scientific challenges.
-However, there are a large number of cross connections within and between these Thrust Areas.
-The three Thrust Areas have three to six lead scientists, representing all of the institutions involved and constituting the management and scientific leadership of the Center.
+The three Themes represent groupings of investigators whose work in the Center will be directed at closely allied scientific challenges.
+However, there are a large number of cross connections within and between these Themes.
+The three Themes have three to six lead scientists, representing all of the institutions involved and constituting the management and scientific leadership of the Center.